 Q8bot Robot Dog

 The biggest highlight of q8bot is its mechanical simplicity.
-It has no wires and cables - everything is directly plugged into the center PCB, greatly reducing complexity, weight, and cost.
+It has ZERO wires and cables - everything is directly plugged into the center PCB, greatly reducing complexity, weight, and cost.
 Despite the mechanical simplicity, q8bot is capable of agile movements like jumping and various gaits, as demonstrated by the following videos.

 Latest jumping test in slow motion

-Robot Details
+Robot Details (Rev1.1)

 Except for what's inside the Dynamixel motors, There are zero wires or cables involved anywhere on the robot.
 To assemble q8bot, simply sandwich the PCB with two MJF-printed frames (which also serve as battery holders), attach the motors with their internal fasteners, and attach the 5-bar linkages as legs.